google/shadertrap/docs/shadertrap_language.md

 Before sampling from the texture during rendering it is necessary to populate the texture, and set texture parameters appropriately.

-Populating the texture should be done by rendering to it using a `RUN_GRAPHICS` command, supplying the texture as a framebuffer attachment via the `FRAMEBUFFER_ATTACHMENTS` parameter of that command.
+Populating the texture should be done by rendering to it using `RUN_GRAPHICS`, supplying the texture as a framebuffer attachment via the `FRAMEBUFFER_ATTACHMENTS` parameter of that command.

 Setting parameters for the texture can be done using `SET_TEXTURE_PARAMETER`.
-The texture can be bound to a texture unit via the `BIND_TEXTURE` command.
+The texture can be bound to a texture unit via `BIND_TEXTURE`.

 There is currently no way to load a texture from a file or to explicitly specify the initial contents of the texture.